pololu/rpicsim/docs/SFRs.md

 Getting a Register object
 ----

-The {RPicSim::Pic#sfr} method can be called on your simulation object to retrieve a {RPicSim::Register} object:
+The {RPicSim::Sim#sfr} method can be called on your simulation object to retrieve a {RPicSim::Register} object:

     !!!ruby
-    pic.sfr(:LATA)  # => returns a Register object
+    sim.sfr(:LATA)  # => returns a Register object

-If you are using RPicSim's {file:RSpecIntegration.md RSpec integration}, the `sfr` method inside an example automatically redirects to the `@pic` object:
+If you are using RPicSim's {file:RSpecIntegration.md RSpec integration}, the `sfr` method inside an example automatically redirects to the `@sim` object:

     !!!ruby
     it "works" do
       sfr(:LATA)  # => returns a Register object
     end

-The first argument of {RPicSim::Pic#sfr} should be a symbol containing the name of the SFR.
+The first argument of {RPicSim::Sim#sfr} should be a symbol containing the name of the SFR.
-The name comes from the MPLAB X code, but it should match the name given in the datasheet for the PIC.
+The name comes from the MPLAB X code, but it should match the name given in the microcontroller's datasheet.

 Using a register